Remote SFTP Server

 - From the Sidebar, click Configuration > Endpoints.

-- Click the Endpoint Name you want to view.
+- Click the Name of the Endpoint you want to view.

 Endpoint details include all parameters given in the Field Descriptions table above, plus the following read-only metadata: